The stress energy tensor of neutral blackfold and dual theory

 where $a,b= 1,...,D-1$ , $d=D-1$.
 And

 the coefficient $h_{(d)}$ is present only when $d$ is even.
-We will follow along the same line done in \cite{dd} and determine the explicite form of the dual renormalized holographic stress tensor,
+We will follow along the same line done in \cite{dd} and determine the explicit form of the dual renormalized holographic stress tensor,

 where ${X^{(d)}}_{ab}$ depends on the dimension.
-It's form for all odd d is presented in ~\cite{dd}, and for even d it vanishes,
+It's form for all even d is presented in ~\cite{dd}, and for odd d it vanishes,

-Now we try to find the dual renormalized stress tensor for the neutral blackfolds.
-As we know the metric (4) is Ricci-flat and there is a very nice connection between AdS black brane (which some of it's coordinates are compactified) and Ricci-flat spacetime~\cite{ee,ff}.
-So one can find AAdS form of that metric. the Schwarzchild black p-brane in $D=n+p+3$ dimension has the form:
+which reflects the fact that the holographic Weyl anomaly identically vanishes in even spacetime.
+The Ricci-flat manifolds are Riemannian manifolds whose Ricci curvature vanishes.
+We have checked that Ricci curvature of neutral black p-brane vanishes, and it is non zero for the case of charged black p-brane.
+So just the metric of (9) is Ricci-flat.
+There is a very nice connection between AdS black brane (which some of it's coordinates are compactified) and Ricci-flat spacetime.
+So one can find AAdS form of that metric.